There are two registers. Why?

 Your name and address is included in the open register unless you ask us to remove them.
 Removing your details from the open register would not affect your right to vote or obtain credit.

 Users of the open register include:

 You can choose which version of the register you wish to be on when you register.
-When you register you will be asked if you want to appear on the open register.
+When you register, we will ask you if you want to appear on the open register.

 Apply to be on the electoral register

-You can apply to be included on the electoral register at any time.
+You can apply to be included in the electoral register at any time.
 To do this you will need to:

 When will I appear in the electoral register?

-For cut-off dates for appearing in the electoral register see register to vote.
+See the register to vote for cut-off dates for appearing in the electoral register.